tgecho/esimmler.com/content/2020-07-08-building-canrun-part-1.md

 }
 ```

-With pseudo-private[^privacy] accessors that can be used to gain access to the inner containers:
+With pseudo-private[^privacy] accessors that can be used to retreive the inner containers:

 ```rust
 impl<'a> DomainType<'a, i32> for MyDomain {